Promoting British Values

 ‘If you love me you will keep my commandments’.
 John 14:15

 Pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely; examples of this can be clearly seen in our e-safety and P.S.H.E. lessons.
 As a school, we educate and empower our pupils, providing boundaries for them to make choices in a safe and supportive environment.
 For instance, children can choose in-class challenges, assignments from their homework menus or participation in various extra-curricular activities during lunch break or after school.
-Each class takes part in an enterprise activity once a year where the children choose how to raise money for our sister school in Uganda.

 We model freedom of speech as well as encourage and teach our pupils to know, understand and exercise their rights and personal freedoms, while challenging stereotypes and implementing a strong anti-bullying culture.
 Examples of this can be seen in our e-safety and PSHE curriculum.
 We are working towards the delivery of child-led assemblies and asking pupils to evaluate assemblies, which will influence how adults deliver content in the future.